-5.0 06 Legacy Transfer Domain Referral and Placement , ACH Organizational Se rvice Delivery Effective July 01, 2014 Revision Dates 12-4-2015, 1-2018 Documents IMPACT User Guides Reference Foster Care Redesign RemyEvolv & CareMatch, • inual, OCOK Provider Manual,
+5.0 6 Legacy Transfer Domain Referral and Placement , ACH Behavior Support and Management Effective July 01, 2014 Revision Dates 12-4-2015, 1-2018, 3-2022 Documents Reference Foster Care Redesign RemyEvolv, CareMatch, IN • nual, OCOK Provider Manual,

-During the beginning stages of implementation it is necessary for OCOK to transfer existing children/youth (referred to as "Legacy") into the Provider Network.
+During the beginning stages of implementation, it is necessary for OCOK to transfer existing children/youth (referred to as "Legacy") into the Provider Network.
 This is simply an administration change, not a physical change in placement for the child/youth.

 - 1. On a pre-arranged schedule between OCOK and each Provider their children/youth will be transferred into the IMPACT, CareMatch and myEvolv network systems. - 2.
-OCOK Sr. Director of Care Management will work with each Provider as well as representatives with CPS to ensure that transfers are made in the IMPACT system and that a secondary assignment is made to the appropriate OCOK Care Coordinator. - 3.
+OCOK Sr. Director of Care Management will collaborate with each Provider, as well as representatives from CPS to ensure that transfers are made in the IMPACT system and that a secondary assignment is made to the appropriate OCOK Care Coordinator. - 3.
 Upon completion of the referral in IMPACT the OCOK Care Coordinator will then enter the child/youth's information into the CareMatch and myEvolv systems. - 4.
-OCOK Care Coordinator will work with the Provider to get all State required documents completed and signed. - 5.
-Within one (1) week of assignment the OCOK Care Coordinator will contact the Provider's Case Manager and CPS caseworker to introduce themselves and begin communication about the next steps of care management.
+OCOK Care Coordinator will collaborate with the Provider to get all State required documents completed and signed. - 5.
+Within one (1) week of assignment the OCOK Care Coordinator will contact the Provider's case manager and CPS caseworker to introduce themselves and begin communication about the next steps of care management.